joncampbell123/dosbox-x/README.md

 Most Western-European countries would have used codepage 850 back in the day, but DOSBox-X by default uses codepage 858, which is the same as codepage 850 with the addition of the Euro symbol.

+Note that software that uses certain box drawing characters may not look 100% accurate unless codepage 437 (default US codepage) is used.
+But this codepage lacks many diacritic glyphs that may be needed for regional support.
+As such a choice may have to be made between support for those box drawing characters or diacritic glyphs.

 The Japanese keyboard layout is also supported in NEC PC-98 mode.
 You can start DOSBox-X in PC-98 mode directly by setting "machine=pc98" in the [dosbox] section of the dosbox-x.conf file.